skip navigation

 authorize We authorized them to withdraw.

-blackmail We blackmailed him not to speak.
+blackmail They blackmailed him to lie.

 bribe We bribed him to advance.